ylanaportela/ylanaportela/README.md

 ### Olá 👋

 Sejam bem-vindos, me chamo Ylana, sou Desenvolvedora FrontEnd.
-Venho estudado de forma autonôma ao longo de um ano e meio, até entrar no Reprograma, onde pude melhorar e desenvolver muitas habilidades.
-Gosto de fazer desafios, principalmente os que envolvam estilização, então, a maioria dos meus repositórios são de desafios.
+Estou em transição de carreira, me especializei no Desenvolvimento Web no Frontend.

 <!--
 **ylanaportela/ylanaportela** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.